AUTISM DOG SERVICES SAFETY, COMPANIONSHIP, INDEPENDENCE

 RAISE A PUPPY

-Volunteer Puppy Sitters provide short term care for our puppies in training.
+Volunteer Puppy Sitters provide short term care for Autism Dog Services’ puppies and dogs in training.

-Sitters are responsible for providing a safe home environment and caring for a puppy’s day to day needs and well-being.
-Puppy sitting is also a good way to begin in our volunteer program if you are interested in raising a puppy but aren’t quite ready for the long term commitment involved.
-All food and equipment necessary will be provided.
+Puppy sitters are responsible for providing a safe home environment and caring for puppies between eight weeks and 18 months of age and are responsible for their day to day needs and well-being.
+Puppy sitting is a good way to begin in our volunteer program if you are interested in raising a puppy but aren’t quite ready for the long term commitment involved.
+All food, equipment and veterinary care are provided.

 Lukey joining our family has been life changing for us.
 Not having to worry so much about Ryan’s safety while out in public is amazing.
 We are doing things we haven’t tried in years."